AdobeDocs/cc-libraries-api-samples/quick-start-nodejs/readme.md

 ACCESS_TOKEN=
 ```

-See the Quick Start tutorial to learn how to get values for these environment variables.
+See the Getting Your Developer Credentials tutorial to learn how to get values for these environment variables.

 ### 2. Run the sample